aneeshdurg/aneeshdurg.github.io/about.md

 permalink: /about/
 ---

 * I am a student of Mathematics & Computer science at the university of Illinois at Urbana-Champaign.
-* I think computer vision is super cool
-* I used to write science fiction [short stories](http://interstellarbroadcast.tumblr.com/)
-* I live in Bangalore, India
+I love math and computer science equally.
+* I love reading/writing, checkout my [goodreads profile](https://www.goodreads.com/user/show/62773213-aneesh-durg) and some [short stories](http://interstellarbroadcast.tumblr.com/) I wrote a long time ago.

 ### Contact me